damaskus92/laravel-docker/README.md

 # Laravel 11 with Docker

-This guide explains how to clone and set up a Laravel 11 project using Docker.
-The repository includes a `docker-compose.yml` configuration and a `Dockerfile` to simplify development.
+This guide is a Laravel 11 project setup using Docker that includes a `docker-compose.yml` configuration and `Dockerfile` to simplify development.

 ## Prerequisites